YurkoHoshko/domain-names-watchlist/README.md

 # domain-names-watchlist
-Allows users to check basic information about domain name and create list of domain names, that are interesting for user
+Allows users to check basic information about domain name and create list of domain names, that are interesting for user.

+This application is available at https://thawing-bayou-2123.herokuapp.com/

 #Setup